University of Tennessee Medical Center Heart Lung Vascular Institute and

 Financial relationships are relevant if the educational content an individual can control is related to the business lines or products of the ineligible company.

-The UT Graduate School of Medicine Office of Continuing Education and Professional Development along with the Co-Course Directors have taken appropriate steps to mitigate relationships prior to the individuals assuming their roles.
-CME Planning Staff have no actual or potential conflicts of interest in relation to the presentations.
+The UTHSC College of Medicine, Knoxville Office of Continuing Medical Education and the Co-Course Directors have taken appropriate steps to mitigate relationships before the individuals assume their roles.
+CME Planning Staff have no actual or potential conflicts of interest with the content of the conference.

 The University of Tennessee Graduate School of Medicine